 Frequently invited as guest conductor at the Istituzione Sinfonica Abruzzese in l’Aquila covering a wide repertoire from Pergolesi to Wagner, from Beethoven to Ravel, he performed for three years consecutively the New Year’s concert at the Teatro dell’Opera in Florence (2015-18).
 In 2016 he also conducted two symphonic productions featuring Brahms, Bruckner, Weber, Beethoven and Pretto at the Orchestra Haydn in Bolzano.
 That same year he performed four concerts for two of the major Italian Festivals, the Torino Classical Music Festival and Mito, in Turin and Milan, the latter also being broadcasted by the National Radio.
 Again in China in 2017 (Dvoràk’s Seventh Symphony) and 2018 (Strauss’ Aus Italien), in the same year he was at the head of the Unimi Orchestra in Milan with works by Mendelssohn, Casella and Pretto.
 In 2019, always broadcasted by National Radio, Dvoràk’s New World Symphony in Milan.

 He has conducted many italian premières, including Feux d'artifices by G. Connesson for Mito 2018 and the Concerto for Viola by Jennifer Higdon for Mito 2019; as well as other notable works of our time, such as Sciliar by Battistelli, Concerto for audience and orchestra by Campogrande, and many other pieces by Colasanti, Pierini, Glass, Mintzer, Pärt, Rihm.
 He partnered many prestigious soloists such as Gabriela Montero, Enrico Dindo, Andrea Lucchesini, Chloe Mun, Benedetto Lupo, Suyoen Kim, Signum Quartet, Alexander Malofeev, Nils Mönkenmeyer and Pietro De Maria.

 In 2020, after joining again the OPV Orchestra Padova for an all Brahms’ program with Symphony nr.
 2 and Haydn-Variations, he made his debut with the Arturo Toscanini Philarmonic in Parma (Mozart Haydn Schubert).
 After the stop due to Covid, in february 2021 he conducted a streaming concert debuting with the Arena di Verona Orchestra (Mozart and Schubert).
-In february 2021 the première of "La notte di San Nicola" by Nicola Campogrande will take place under his baton in the Petruzzelli Theatre in Bari, a production which achieved a great success, reaching the remarkable number of more than 10.000 people in twelve performances.
+In may 2022 he conducted the première of "La notte di San Nicola" by Nicola Campogrande in the Petruzzelli Theatre in Bari, a production which achieved a great success, reaching the remarkable number of more than 10.000 people in twelve performances.